gomorpheus/morpheus-apidoc/source/includes/_invoices.md

 > The above command returns a similar JSON structure when submitting a GET request for a specific invoice

-This endpoint allows updating a specific invoice tags
+This endpoint allows updating tags for a specific invoice.

 ### HTTP Request